stollterri/prework-study-guide/README.md

 # prework-study-guide
-A Study Guide for Course Pre-work
+A Study Guide for Course Prework